How to care for Indoor Orchids:

 Orchids are classified as high-, medium-, or low-light varieties, depending on the intensity of light they need to bloom.
 High light varieties need 3,000 foot-candles of light, while low light varieties can get by on 1,000-1,500 foot-candles.

 If your natural light is insufficient, a grow light can provide sufficient light for most orchids.
 A high light variety may need a higher intensity grow light in order to bloom.

 An orchid’s leaves indicate whether it is getting sufficient light.
 An orchid with sufficient light has leaves that are a light or medium green with yellow tones.
 Leaves that are lush and dark in color are indicative of insufficient light, even if the color is attractive.
 If the leaves look bleached and white, the orchid is getting too much direct sun.

 Move new orchids or new orchid varieties into different light conditions, and move orchids as the seasons change, to identify and maintain the optimal light conditions for blooming.
 Or consider investing in an additional light source if your orchids won’t bloom in your available natural light.

 Water and Humidity

-As mentioned above, orchids naturally grow with their roots exposed to the air, getting water from rainfall and from the humidity in the air.
+As mentioned above, orchids naturally grow with their roots exposed to the air, getting water from rainfall and humidity in the air.

-For that reason, they don’t need to be watered as frequently as other house plants, and too much watering may be bad for them.
+For that reason, they don’t need to be watered as frequently as other house plants.
+In fact, too much watering is bad for them.

 Most orchid varieties require humidity of 50% or more to bloom, and most homes are far less than that.